Dynowarz90/youtube-api-demo/README.md

-# YouTube API Demo :television:
+# YouTube API Demo 📺

 I coded along with [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) to create this React app that demonstrates using API calls to fetch and display information from an API service.
 We used [Material UI](https://mui.com/), a component library, to quickly build and style our components.